-As of translation strategies, the translated texts by Ekrem and Çağalı Güven reflect diverging attitudes to translation strategies even if some of them seem similar.
-Ekrem interrupted her narrative by explaining mostly Muslim traditions and rituals (see Ramadan, Sacrifice Feast etc.), and Ottoman-Turkish cultural codes (see Shadow Theatre) at great length.
-Additionally, it is observed that she was prone to retain mostly Turkish proper nouns, Turkish cultural expressions and items by transliterating and adding brief explanations within the narrative.
-It is striking that Ekrem preferred to translate Turkish idiomatic expressions literally in English, which doesn’t probably make much sense for the US audience.
-Conversely, when these elements are translated into Turkish, they are brought back to a familiar environment without requiring a special attention of the translator.
+As for translation strategies, the translated texts by Ekrem and Çağalı Güven reflect diverging attitudes to translation strategies, even if some of them seem similar.
+Ekrem interrupts her narrative by explaining mostly Muslim traditions and rituals (see Ramadan, Sacrifice Feast, etc.), and Ottoman-Turkish cultural codes (see Shadow Theatre) at great length.
+Additionally, it is observed that she is prone to retaining Turkish proper nouns and Turkish cultural expressions and items by transliterating and adding brief explanations within the narrative.
+It is striking that Ekrem preferred to translate Turkish idiomatic expressions literally into English, which probably makes little sense for the US audience.
+Conversely, when these elements are translated into Turkish, they are brought back to a familiar environment without requiring the special attention of the translator.
 When looking at the portrayal of French and Greek expressions in both translations, one can see different and similar attitudes towards them.
-Ekrem preferred to use directly French expressions and the editor didn’t find it necessary to add any explanation or English translation of those French expressions.
-But in Turkish translation, the literal meaning of those French expressions are explained in the translator’s note.
+Ekrem preferred to use French expressions directly, and the editor did not find it necessary to add any explanation or English translation of those French expressions.
+However, in the Turkish translation, the literal meaning of those French expressions is explained in the translator’s note.
 The Greek expression Christos Anesti is retained and followed by its literal meaning in the relevant language, which is dictated by the narrative.

-A distinctive aspect of the textual hybridity in Turkish translation is temporal distance in that the narrative took place in the first half of the 20th century in Ottoman lands and Turkish translation was published in 1998.
-Regarding this issue, it is contended that Çağalı Güven paid meticulously attention to preserving the temporal distance by historicizing the terms and concepts in the Ottoman administrative system.
+A distinctive aspect of the textual hybridity in the Turkish translation is temporal distance, in that the narrative took place in the first half of the 20th century in Ottoman lands, and the Turkish translation was published in 1998.
+Regarding this issue, it is contended that Çağalı Güven paid meticulous attention to preserving the temporal distance by historicizing the terms and concepts in the Ottoman administrative system.

-The general tendency in translation behaviours of Ekrem and Çağalı Güven indicate that Ekrem preferred mostly transliteration, literal translation and addition in the form of explaning and describing cultural elements wheras Çağalı Güven added mostly brief explanatory footnotes, which provide the literal meaning of the cultural expressions and elements in question.
+The general tendency in the translation behaviors of Ekrem and Çağalı Güven indicates that Ekrem mostly preferred transliteration, literal translation and addition in the form of explaning and describing cultural elements, whereas Çağalı Güven mostly added brief explanatory footnotes, which provide the literal meaning of the cultural expressions and elements in question.
 The stark difference between Ekrem’s translation strategies and Çağalı Güven’s translation strategies surfaces in their approach to French culture.
-While Ekrem, who grew up with a French governess and her familial culture’s strong ties with French culture (being educated in France and reading and/or speaking French), didn’t feel to explicate French expressions in English, Çağalı Güven found it necessary to add the literal meaning of French expressions in Turkish translation.
+While Ekrem, who grew up with a French governess and her familial culture’s strong ties with French culture (being educated in France and reading and speaking French), did not feel the need to explicate French expressions in English, Çağalı Güven found it necessary to add the literal meaning of French expressions in the Turkish translation.

 3. (Re)contextualizing Unveiled and Peçeye İsyan: “Same” work, “different” narratives

-(Re)contextualization of a literary work has a great variety of implications for the transformation and reception of the literary work in question in each language and culture.
+(Re)contextualization of a literary work has a variety of implications for the transformation and reception of the literary work in question in each language and culture.
 The degree of transformation of a literary work shifts in line with the language and culture pair in which it is contextualized.
-In fact, there are numerous factors embedded in every language and culture pair, which determine the end product into which the literary work is transformed and the way(s) how to transform the literary work.
-Unveiled and Peçeye İsyan as a product of (re)contextualization in American culture and Turkish culture respectively open up a field of different possibilities of meaning that can be attributed to a singular work.
+In fact, there are numerous factors embedded in every language and culture pair, which determine the end product into which the literary work is transformed and the way(s) in which to transform the literary work.
+Unveiled and Peçeye İsyan, as a product of (re)contextualization in American culture and Turkish culture respectively, open a field of different possibilities of meaning that can be attributed to a singular work.

 3.1.
 Unveiled in the Orientalist discourse as an autobiography